 A useful feature is the capability to fix in a separate manner the report rate value and the sample rate value.
-Refer to sketck, with shown mechanism you can relief transmission line and do at the same time signal oversampling and filtering.
+Refer to sketch, with shown mechanism you can relief transmission line and do at the same time signal oversampling and filtering.
 In particular the sketch will send the data through a moving average digital filter, macroscopic effect on data consist in data smoothing.

 Every sample is paired with a timestamp, this value is an offset time calculated since the program start to run.
-The counter is a long unsigned integer and store the offset time in milliseconds, so when the count exceed counter will restart; that’s will happen approx after 49,71 days of running time.
+The counter is a long unsigned integer and store the offset time in milliseconds, so when the count exceeds counter will restart; that’s will happen approx after 49,71 days of running time.

 Total pressure port test

 Let’s proceed to check our sensor total pressure port, leaking in pressure lines and sensor problems can be in such a way detected.
 The easy way is to compare your reading with the measurements from a calibrated digital precision sensor(detailed procedure here), in the case this tool is unavailable we can test our pitot using a DIY vertical U-tube manometer feed by a syringe.
 The U-tube manometer is really easy to build, inexpensive and of course a lot theatrical, of course you can also bought one.
 Refer here for a figure, the pressure difference between the two tube ends is equals to , where represents the difference in height of the two water columns or head.